-If you’re a bird person, you’re probably already family with your feathered friend’s quirks, peculiarities and occasional bouts of neurosis.
+If you’re a bird person, you’re probably already comfortable with your feathered friend’s quirks, peculiarities and occasional bouts of neurosis.
 By nature, birds are incredibly active and flight driven.
 Captivity can sometimes alter these behaviors, but instinctively birds tend to demand constant attention, mental stimulation and life-long companionships.

 Only bird people truly understand…